Skip to Content

 Step 3: Shampoo the hair.

 Now that you have all of your tools out, it’s time to shampoo the hair.
-Since Ayva’s hair is super thick, here’s how I do it.
+Since my daughter’s hair is super thick, here’s how I do it.

-Make sure you rinse the shampoo out completely, otherwise it’ll sit on your little Black girl’s scalp, making flakes and causing itchiness.
+Make sure you rinse the shampoo out completely, otherwise it’ll sit on your her scalp, making flakes and causing itchiness.

 Step 4: Condition the hair.